junjie-w/countdown_square-mern/README.md

 # countdown_square-mern
 Countdown Square is a fully functional, fully responsive countdown app designed and developed by me:) \
-It's built with react, express.js, node.js and mongodb, deployed with firebase (frontend) and heroku (backend). <br>
+It's built with react, express.js, node.js and mongodb.
+The frontend was deployed on Firebase and the backend was deployed on Heroku. <br>
-I'd love to hear feedback from you!
+Welcome to use it - I'd love to hear feedback from you!:)

 <hr>